-This class will be conducted VIRTUALLY through Zoom on Thursday, 28 October 2021 from 8:30am - 4:00pm Central Time.
-This includes a 30-minute study period and an hour for the exam.
-Those that are recertifying or not taking the exam will end their day at 2:30pm CT.
+This class will be conducted VIRTUALLY through Zoom on 3/15/22 from 8:30am - 2:30pm CST.
+There will be an optional 30-minute study period followed by an hour for the exam.
+Those that are recertifying or not taking the exam will end their day at 2:30pm CST.

 You are required to read the workbook before class.
 It is located under the “Workbook” tab.